PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 **The onus is on you to demonstrate greatness.**
 - Demonstrate you can do it, then the freedom to pursue it fully will come.
 - "*The more we leave him alone, the more he'll think about what should be done, and the more we'll actually get done.*"
 - Remember most people, when given freedom, do nothing.
-So don't think freedom would magically solve all your problems.
+So don't think freedom will magically solve all your problems.
 - Don't blame the system if you can't change it.
 This behavior won't help you solve important problems.
 Do the best you can given your circumstances.

 **Reorganize your life.**